HIV/AIDS in South Africa: Understanding HIV prevalence

 HIV prevalence does not indicate that a country has an AIDS crisis, as HIV and AIDS are separate conditions.
-HIV prevalence, instead, indicates that people remain alive, despite the infection.
+HIV prevalence, instead, indicates that people remain alive despite the infection.
 South Africa has the largest HIV treatment programme in the world.

 World Bank Open data explains the data it publishes on HIV prevalence as follows:

 HIV prevalence rates reflect the rate of HIV infection in each country's population.
 Low national prevalence rates can be misleading, however.
-They often disguise epidemics that are initially concentrated in certain localities or population groups and threaten to spill over into the wider population.
-In many developing countries most new infections occur in young adults, with young women especially vulnerable.
+They often mask epidemics that are initially concentrated in specific localities or population groups and threaten to spread to the broader population.
+In many developing countries, most new infections occur in young adults, with young women especially vulnerable.

-Data on HIV are from the Joint United Nations Programme on HIV/AIDS (UNAids).
+Data on HIV are from the Joint United Nations Programme on HIV/AIDS (UNAIDS).
 Changes in procedures and assumptions for estimating the data and better coordination with countries have resulted in improved estimates of HIV and AIDS.
-The models, which are routinely updated, track the course of HIV epidemics and their impact, making full use of information in HIV prevalence trends from surveillance data as well as survey data.
+The models, which are routinely updated, track the course of HIV epidemics and their impact, making full use of information on HIV prevalence trends from surveillance and survey data.

 The models take into account reduced infectivity among people receiving antiretroviral therapy (which is having a larger impact on HIV prevalence and allowing HIV-positive people to live longer) and allow for changes in urbanization over time in generalized epidemics.
-The estimates include plausibility bounds, which reflect the certainty associated with each of the estimates.
+The estimates include plausibility bounds that reflect the certainty associated with each estimate.

 South Africa's HIV treatment programme was launched in earnest in 2005.
 The trend in South Africa's HIV and AIDS statistics has changed significantly in the years since then.